Elections & Voting

 The City of Westbrook has an estimated 17,500 residents and approximately 13,100 registered voters.
 Our municipality is divided into five Wards, two State Senate Districts (25 & 28) and two State House of Representative Districts (34 & 35).
 Each municipal Ward has a designated City Councilor, School Committee Member, Warden and Ward Clerk.
 In addition, the City Council and School Committee each have two "At-Large" positions tasked with representing the municipality as a whole.

-Westbrook holds two elections every year, on the second Tuesday of June, and on the first Tuesday following the first Monday of November.
-The next election will be held on Tuesday November 5, 2019.
-Polls will be open 7am to 8pm.
+Westbrook holds at least two elections every year, on the second Tuesday of June, and on the first Tuesday following the first Monday of November.

 Register to Vote